AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 ```

 ```
-// fit the chart to the page
+// fit the chart to the container chart.fit();
-chart.fit();
 ```